DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-22-publishing-during-rollover.md

 > Opening on [10 October]

-This hasn’t been built on Live yet, instead the column currently says Closed until applications have opened.
+This has not been built on Live yet, instead the column currently says Closed until applications have opened.

 ## Logic for showing rollover version

 If the following are true:

 - the user is viewing the next cycle
-- the next cycle hasn’t opened yet
+- the next cycle has not opened yet

 Once a cycle has opened all changes should revert.